 City breaks can be hard to plan.
 You want it all – art, culture, quirky hotels, top restaurants – but also the chance to relax.
-Fortunately, there some cities where you can find both.
-These eight European city break destinations don’t skimp on urban culture, and have nature on their doorstep for when you need a breath of fresh air.
+Fortunately, there are enough cities in Europe where you can find it all.
+These city breaks in Europe don’t skimp on urban culture, and have nature on their doorstep for when you need a breath of fresh air.

 Back in the city, make time for Reykjavík's growing number of innovative restaurants, many of which use locally sourced ingredients such as cloudberries or lamb.
 Try Michelin-starred DILL or the more affordable Sjávarbarinn for freshly caught seafood.